iconclass/server/src/help/consortium.md

 ### An Iconclass Consortium

-Under Dutch law a _consortium_ can be defined as a temporary organization of a certain number of partners to accomplish a common goal.
+Under Dutch law a _consortium_ is defined as a temporary organization of a certain number of partners to accomplish a common goal.
 It is not a legal entity in its own right, so when legal issues are involved a more formal organization has to be developed.
-The common goal that is immediately in front of us is self-evident: the continued availability of the online Iconclass system, free of charge and open to all users who want to use it as their standard for iconographic information.
+The common goal that is immediately in front of us is self-evident: the continued availability of the online Iconclass system, free of charge and open to everyone who wants to use it to standardize iconographic information.

-A first step towards a _consortium of partners_ is to find out who else is prepared to become a partner.
+When you take the initiative to form a _consortium of partners_ the first step is to find out who else is prepared to become a partner.
 The initiating partner is the Henri van de Waal Foundation, but, obviously, _one_ partner is not a _consortium_...

 So, to determine whether we can actually build a consortium of partners, we have created a [survey](https://docs.google.com/forms/d/e/1FAIpQLSe-Obc9MOjOg8WmnkUTFMA7jQqXQnskjci1Zxm4Tjr4yMEqUQ/viewform).
-Institutions and individual researchers can use it to tell tus whether they are able and willing to contribute to the common goal, either by making a financial contribution or by investing their own time in the work that has to be done to keep the system going, and to develop richer functionality.
+Institutions and individual researchers can use it to tell us whether they are able and willing to contribute to the common goal, either by making a financial contribution or by investing their own time in the work that has to be done to keep the system going, and to develop richer functionality.

 ### Henri van de Waal Foundation